schranz-search/schranz-search/docs/index.rst

 - ``schranz-search/seal-opensearch-adapter`` - Adapter for the Opensearch search engine.
 - ``schranz-search/seal-meilisearch-adapter`` - Adapter for the Meilisearch search engine.
 - ``schranz-search/seal-redisearch-adapter`` - Adapter for the Redisearch search engine.
+- ``schranz-search/seal-loupe-adapter`` - Adapter for the Loupe search engine.
 - ``schranz-search/seal-solr-adapter`` - Adapter for the Solr search engine.
 - ``schranz-search/seal-typesense-adapter`` - Adapter for the Typesense search engine.
 - ``schranz-search/seal-read-write-adapter`` - Adapter to split read and write operations.